aquasecurity/tfsec/docs/checks/google/bigquery/no-public-access/index.md

 Using 'allAuthenticatedUsers' provides any GCP user - even those outside of your organisation - access to your BigQuery dataset.

 ### Possible Impact
-Exposure of sensitive data to the public iniernet
+Exposure of sensitive data to the public internet

 ### Suggested Resolution
 Configure access permissions with higher granularity